aliahsan07/deps-cloud-project/k8s/README.md

 ```

 In production, this can be swapped for a `LoadBalancer`.
-With this NodePort, you can now curl the `/v1/repositories` endpoint.
+With this `NodePort`, you can now curl the `/v1/repositories` endpoint.

 ```
 $ curl -s "http://$(minikube ip):31696/v1/repositories" | jq